tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 `requests.proposal`: the supplier has proposed a different delivery schedule, prices and/or charge lines compared to the issued order line.
 `requests.reopenRequest`: the supplier requests to reopen the confirmed order line.
 The supplier has requested a different delivery schedule, prices and/or charge lines compared to the confirmed order line.
-* `deliverySchedule`: requested alternative delivery schedule, see below
+* `deliverySchedule`: the requested alternative delivery schedule
-* `prices`: requested alternative prices, see below
+* `prices`: the requested alternative prices
-* `chargeLines`: requested alternative charge lines, see below
+* `chargeLines`: the requested alternative charge lines
 * `reason`: the reason of this request given by the supplier
 * `status`: the [request status](./#request-status).